ReactiveX/RxSwift/Documentation/GettingStarted.md

 **I would suggest first annotating return types and arguments of closures.**

-Sometimes after the error has been fixed you can remove those type annotations and make your code cleaner.
+Usually after you have fixed the error, you can remove the type annotations to clean up your code again.

 ## Debugging